Criminal Investigations in Lowell

 In particularly serious incidents including homicides, police will conduct an investigation of the scene of the crime in order to present evidence of what happened.
 If you have ever watched a crime procedural, you probably have an idea in your head about what these investigations look like.

 Unfortunately, what you see on TV often does not resemble the reality of how police go about this process.
-Rather, extreme disorganization, contamination of evidence, assumptions and a rush to judgment are the hallmarks of most crime scene investigations.
+Rather, extreme disorganization, contamination of evidence, assumptions and a rush to judgment are the hallmarks of most criminal investigations in Lowell.

-Yet, few lawyers have the experience and skill necessary to pull back the neat picture the government will attempt to paint.
-As former prosecutors, Attorneys Erkan and Sullivan have been to trainings on homicide response protocols, crime scene investigation, criminalistics, and ballistics.
+Yet, few criminal defense lawyers have the experience and skill necessary to pull back the neat picture the government will attempt to paint.
+As former prosecutors, Defense Attorneys Murat Erkan and Ryan Sullivan have been to trainings on homicide response protocols, crime scene investigation, criminalistics, and ballistics.

 Only through this hands on experience can an attorney truly understand the crime scene process, and how detectives invariably foul it up.
 Most lawyers lack any comparable experience and, as a result, lack the knowledge base to call these investigations into question.